Valdosta, Georgia: Minor league baseball

 Valdosta hosted several different minor league baseball teams during the twentieth century, and was one of six cities in the Georgia State League which began play in 1906, with the team known as the Valdosta Stars.
 From 1946 to 1958, the Valdosta Tigers were a "Class-D" minor league team.
 Valdosta was also home to the Valdosta Trojans which was a "farm" team for the Brooklyn Dodgers.

 ESPN's Titletown, USA

 TitleTown USA was a month-long segment on ESPN that started in the spring of 2008 and continued through July.
 Fans nominated towns and cities across the country based on their championship pedigree.
 A panel reviewed the nominees, and fan voting in May determined the 20th finalist.
 SportsCenter visited each city in July, and fan voting July 23–27 determined the winner.
 Due to the Valdosta High School football team's record as well as multiple championships in many sports by Valdosta State University, Lowndes High School, Valwood School, Georgia Christian School, and other academic institutions in the town, Valdosta was nominated as a finalist in 2008 for ESPN's "Titletown USA" contest.
 On July 28, 2008, with 29.2% of fan votes on ESPN's website poll, Valdosta was named TitleTown USA.

+The football team at Valdosta High School has more wins than any other American high school, and is second in overall wins in the country after University of Michigan.